-Note: the guidance provided here does not include any initial checks on the device at the time of purchase or regular inspections by the manufacturer, which should be carried out for each device according to the manufacturer's recommendations.
-In addition to this, although not included in the guidance because it is a separate subject, close monitoring of the patient's condition during examination is extremely important when considering device safety.
+Note: The present guidance omits any initial checks on the device at the time of purchase and regular inspections by the manufacturer, which should be carried out for each device according to the manufacturer's recommendations.
+This guideline also makes no mention of continuous monitoring the patient safety which is taken precedence over everything else, because this guideline is just for maintenance of the devices or equipment.